feathersjs/docs/scaling/readme.md

 # Scaling

-Depending on your requirements, your feathers application may need to provider high availability.
+Depending on your requirements, your feathers application may need to provide high availability.
 Feathers is designed to scale.

 The types of [providers](../providers/README.md) used in a feathers application will impact the scaling configuration.
 For example, a feathers app that uses the `feathers-rest` adapter exclusively will require less scaling configuration because HTTP is a stateless protocol.
 If using websockets (a stateful protocol) through the `feathers-socketio` or `feathers-primus` adapters, configuration may be more complex to ensure websockets work properly.